fannysarrazin/V2Karst_model/README.md

 **This is the function that users need to call to simulate V2Karst.**

 **- interception_routine.m**<br />
-The function evaluates daily actual evaporation from canopy interception.
+The function evaluates daily/sub-daily actual evaporation from canopy interception.

 **- soil_epikarst_routine.m**
-This function evaluates the daily soil and epikarst water balance.
+This function evaluates the daily/sub-daily soil and epikarst water balance.

 **- Penman_Monteith.m**<br />
-This function evaluates the daily potential evapotranspiration using the Penman Monteith equation.
+This function evaluates the daily/sub-daily potential evapotranspiration using the Penman Monteith equation.

 **- aerodynamic_resistance.m**<br />
-This function evaluates the daily aerodynamic resistance.
+This function evaluates the daily/sub-daily aerodynamic resistance.

 **- LAI_seasonality.m**<br />
-This function evaluates the daily value of LAI.
+This function evaluates the daily/sub-daily value of LAI.

 [![DOI](https://zenodo.org/badge/114650321.svg)](https://zenodo.org/badge/latestdoi/114650321)